tsclay/stroudjs/README.md

 - `node` - The element that is entering or exiting the DOM
 - `params` - The parameters object for the CSS or JS animation

-`params` is based on Svelte's "transition contract.
+`params` is based on Svelte's "transition contract".
 The default params look like this:

 ```language-javascript
 params = {